-This is one of the best turntables under $100 due to its simple and easy to use array of basic features.
+This is one of the best turntables under $100 due to its easy-to-use and a straightforward array of basic features.
 It can play both 33 and 45 RPM records, and it has a pitch adjustment of up to 16 percent in each direction.
-It features an 'S' shaped tone arm which works to reduce vibration and noise transference.
-It also features built-in anti-skate technology which preserves the grooves of your record and ensures even levels on both channels.
+It features an "S-shaped" tonearm, which reduces vibration and noise transference.
+It also features built-in anti-skate technology, which preserves the grooves of your record and ensures even levels on both channels.

 It comes with a dust cover to keep it safe and clean.
 I do recommend changing out the cartridge for something a little better sounding.
 Consider how cheap this vinyl record player is to purchase; you should have some savings to toss around.

-I should also mention that it looks great with a clean and modern look, so it should fit in with your stereo setup nicely.
+It looks great with a clean and modern look, so it should nicely fit in with your stereo set up.
 It's an affordable budget turntable system with excellent customer reviews.

 The primary distinction between the LP60 and this model is the direct drive system, which incorporates gearing rather than a rubber belt to turn the table platform.
 It's a high torque motor that won't suffer from lag and can be started from a standstill.
 The speed is extremely accurate and consistent and features an automatic electronic brake.

-This record player will handle 33s, 45s and 78s, and it comes with a number of precision quartz controls for thing such as pitch.
+This record player will handle 33s, 45s, and 78s, and it comes with a number of precision quartz controls for things such as pitch.

 This is quite literally a very solid turntable.
 It weighs approximately 23 pounds, so it's not exactly portable.
 But that extra weight is necessary to cut down any resonance or vibration.
 The result is a pristine sound that's well isolated and true.

 The solid brushed aluminum casing looks absolutely amazing in a throwback retro-modern home, and it comes with a plastic clamshell casing to protect the workings from dust and damage.